How to get to La Palma

 (As you'd expect, all information on this page is subject to change without notice.)

-DIRECT FLIGHTS - you will be pleased to know that you can fly direct to La Palma from:UK - London Gatwick and Manchester (Thomsons) and Easy Jet (Gatwick, winter only)
+DIRECT FLIGHTS - you will be pleased to know that you can fly direct to La Palma from:UK - London Gatwick and Manchester (TUI, previously Thomsons) and London Gatwick with Easy Jet

 Spain - Madrid, Barcelona